TECHNIQUE & KNOW-HOW

 The most critical variable

-If one variable can ruin your espresso, it's the grind.
-Too coarse, the water passes too quickly.
-Too fine, it gets blocked.
+If one variable can ruin your espresso, it’s the grind.
+Too coarse, water passes too fast.
+Too fine, it clogs.
 The difference between the two?
 A few microns.

 Adjust according to the timer

 Extraction too fast (<22 sec): tighten the grind.
-Extraction too slow (>35 sec): widen it.
-Your stopwatch is in charge, not intuition.
+Extraction too slow (>35 sec): loosen it.
+Your timer controls it, not intuition.

 TOO FAST